leobeeson/til/sde/operations/networks/network_concepts.md

 ## Router

-* Routes traffic to a destination IP address based on hierarchy network and host.
+* Routes traffic to a destination IP address based on a hierarchical addressing structure:
+  * The IPv4 and IPv6 address have a network and host portion.
+  * Routers base their routing decisions based on the network portion of the address, rather than on the host portion.

+## TCP

+* TCP: Transmision Control Protocol
+* TCP will set up a session before transmiting data, via the Three-Way Handshake.
+* Three-Way Handshake:
+  * The transmitter sends a `SYN` (or synchronization message) to the receiver.
+  * The receiver sends a `SYN Ack` (or synchronization acknowledgement message) to the transmitter.
+  * The transmitter sends an `Ack` (or acknowledgement message) to the receiver.

+## UDP

+* UDP: User Datagram Protocol